 If the problem occurs only when you use a particular application, check with the application's manufacturer to see if it is compatible with your computer.
-To get support and contact information for the software that came with your MacBook, go to www.apple.com/quide.
+To get support and contact information for the software that comes with your MacBook Pro, go to www.apple.com/guide.

 If you know an application is compatible, you might need to reinstall your computer's system software.
-See "Reinstalling the Software That Came with Your MacBook" on page 61.
+See "Reinstalling the Software That Came with Your MacBook Pro" on page 60.

-If your MacBook freezes during startup, or you see a flashing question mark, or the screen is dark and the sleep indicator light is glowing steadily (not in sleep)
+If your MacBook Pro freezes during startup, or you see a flashing question mark, or the display is dark and the sleep indicator light is glowing steadily (not in sleep).
 The flashing question mark usually means that the computer can't find the system software on the hard disk or any disks attached to the computer.

 - Wait a few seconds.
-If the computer doesn't soon start up, shut it down by holding down the power (也) button for about 8 to 10 seconds.
+If the computer doesn't soon start up, shut it down by pressing and holding the power (也) button for about 8 to 10 seconds.
 Disconnect all external peripherals and try restarting by pressing the power (也) button while holding down the Option key.
 When your computer starts up, click the hard disk icon, and then click the right arrow.
 After the computer starts up, open System Preferences and click Startup Disk.
-Select a local Mac OS X System folder. - If that doesn't work, try using Disk Utility to repair the disk: - Insert the Mac OS X Install DVD into your computer. - Restart your computer and hold down the C key as it starts up. - Choose Installer > Open Disk Utility.
+Select a local Mac OS X System folder. - If that doesn't work, try using Disk Utility to repair the disk: - Insert the Mac OS X Install DVD into your computer. - Restart your computer and hold down the C key as it starts up. - Choose Installer from the menu bar, and then choose Open Disk Utility.
 When Disk Utility opens, follow the instructions in the First Aid pane to see if Disk Utility can repair the disk.

 If using Disk Utility doesn't help, you might need to reinstall your computer's system software.
-See "Reinstalling the Software That Came with Your MacBook" on page 61.
+See "Reinstalling the Software That Came with Your MacBook Pro" on page 60.

-If your MacBook doesn't turn on or start up
+If your MacBook Pro doesn't turn on or start up